hdviegas/laravel-mongo/README.md

 $skywalkers = Jedi::find(['name' => ['$regex' => 'Skywalker']]);
 ```
 ##### findById
 This method finds an object by its primary ID.
-Usually this is a `MongoDB\BSON\ObjectID` object, but if you have overwritten the `getId()` method it can be almost anything.
+Usually this is a `MongoDB\BSON\ObjectID` object.
 ```php
 /**
  * @var Jedi|null $yoda